davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-dec-20-2020.md

 ---
-title: "dreamed: a new Rod Stewart tune"
+title: "Dreamed: a new Rod Stewart tune."
 date: 2020-12-20T07:00:00.000Z
 summary: A classic record gets a new track.
 excerpt: A classic record gets a new track.